Creating a Pioreactor cluster

 Active and inactive

-Turning a worker to inactive will halt all it's activities.
+Turning a worker to inactive will halt all its activities.

 Possible cluster topologies